Blog Resources About Search Topics

 What is Agent Builder?

-One of its most valuable features is the built-in evaluation system, which helps you test how your agents perform and make adjustments on the fly.
-When your agent is ready, you can export the entire workflow as code or integrate it directly into your product using the provided workflow ID.
-This streamlines the path from idea to production.
+A nice part is the built-in evaluation tools, which help you test how the agent behaves and iterate quickly.
+When you are ready, you can export the workflow as code or integrate it using the workflow ID.

 Building a Travel Agent: A Step-by-Step Example

-To see Agent Builder in action, let’s explore how to create a helpful travel agent.
-This agent will be able to handle two types of user requests: building a travel itinerary and looking up flight information.
+To see Agent Builder in action, let’s build a simple travel agent.
+This agent will handle two kinds of requests: building an itinerary and looking up flight information.

 1. Setting Up the Workflow